blindluke/tools/README.md

 If the argument does not match any of the above, it's treated as a search string for `apt-cache search`.

+### flog - log filter showing known lines only

+**flog** operates on piped STDIN input, iterating over the input lines and printing out only those that match a known pattern.
+Such known line is printed with a description.
+The rest of the lines are counted and folded.

+Sample output:

+    $ tail /var/log/dpkg.log | flog
+    [ 1 unknown line(s) ]
+	2015-12-09 21:56:01 status installed xmms2-plugin-mad:amd64 0.8+dfsg-12
+	The package has been installed.
+	[ 3 unknown line(s) ]
+	2015-12-09 21:56:01 status installed xmms2-plugin-vorbis:amd64 0.8+dfsg-12
+	The package has been installed.
+	[ 2 unknown line(s) ]
+	2015-12-09 21:56:01 status installed libc-bin:amd64 2.19-18+deb8u1
+	The package has been installed.
+	[ 1 unknown line(s) ]

+Known patterns are stored in the DATA section, first line of a paragraph is the regexp, second line is the description.
+Example:

+    __DATA__

+	\bstatus installed\b
+	The package has been installed.

+If terminal supports this, known lines are printed in bold, with the descriptions in italic.

 Author
 ------